noe-alejandro/flex-navbar/README.md

 ### Development

-In the project root foler using terminal enter:

 ```$: npm run dev```

-Navigate to to [http://localhost:9000](http://localhost:9000) in your browser.
+Navigate to to [http://localhost:9000](http://localhost:9000) in your web browser.

 ### Production

 In the project root foler using terminal enter:

 ```$: npm run build```